 If you enjoy this free crochet pattern, please consider buying some of your supplies from one of these affiliate links.
 Thank you.

-©Copyright 2018 Jessie Rayot / Jessie At Home All my videos, patterns, charts, photos and posts are my own work.
-Do not copy them in any way.
-If you want to share this information with someone, share the link to this post.
+© Copyright 2018 Jessie Rayot / Jessie At Home All my videos, patterns, charts, photos and posts are my own work, so you may not copy them in any way.
+If you want to share this information with someone, then share the link to this post.
 If you want to share on your own blog / website, then you may use the first photo in this post and link back to this post.
-You may not give away printed copies of this post.
-Thank you.
+Also, you may not give away printed copies of this post.